tmobile/magentaA11y/_checklist-web/heading.md

 ### Focus
-- Headings should not receive focus
+- Headings must not receive focus
 - Arrow keys will browse headings (not the tab key)